Why Nutella Shouldn’t Be In Your Pantry (Plus Better Options)

 Sugar

-The first ingredient in Nutella is refined sugar… and not a small amount of it.
-In fact, two tablespoons of this chocolaty spread contains 21 grams of sugar, or 5 cubes of sugar!
+The first ingredient is refined sugar… and not a small amount.
+Two tablespoons of this chocolatey spread contains 21 grams of sugar or five cubes of added sugar!
 That’s more than most candy bars and donuts!

-There is definitely a time and a place for sugar consumption (in moderation, of course), but it’s important to choose organic and non-GMO sugar.
+There’s a time and a place for sugar consumption (in moderation, of course).
+But it’s important to choose organic and non-GMO sugar.

 Palm Oil

-Palm oil is an ingredient in many commercial foods, and most of the world’s supply is harvested in Southeast Asia and contributes to deforestation, habitat destruction, water pollution, and human rights offenses.
+Palm oil is a healthy fat that’s common in many things, including food, detergents, and beauty products.
+This oil grows in the tropics (mostly Southeast Asia) and is often harvested unsustainably.
+This contributes to deforestation, habitat destruction, water pollution, and human rights offenses.

-Thankfully, not all Palm Oil harvesting is harmful to the environment, and properly sourced Palm Oil can be a very nutritious ingredient.
-A recent campaign called Palm Done Right works to raise awareness about properly sourced palm oil and encourages consumers to choose ethical and healthier options.
+Thankfully, not all palm oil harvesting harms the environment.
+If properly sourced, it can be a very nutritious ingredient.
+Palm Done Right works to raise awareness about properly sourced palm oil and encourages consumers to choose ethical and healthier options.
+Nutella uses 100% certified sustainable palm oil that’s RSPO certified (one of the few good things about it).

-Soyalso contains xenoestrogens, which are potent endocrine disruptors.
-In fact, many experts think that these xenoestrogens may be partially to blame for rising rates of reproductive issues!
+Another controversial ingredient in this spread is soy.
+Unless it comes from an organic source, soy is a highly sprayed crop (often GMO).
+It’s processed with hexane, a harsh solvent and gasoline byproduct.
+Soy also contains xenoestrogens, which are potent endocrine disruptors.
+Many experts think that these xenoestrogens may be partially to blame for rising rates of reproductive issues.

 Commercial Dairy

 Nutella also contains non-organic “skimmed milk powder.”
-Don’t get me wrong, I have no problem with ethically sourced dairy, but that isn’t what you’ll find in Nutella.
+Don’t get me wrong, I have no problem with ethically sourced dairy, but that’s not what you’ll find in Nutella.

 Commercially sourced dairy comes from cows raised in terrible conditions and fed GMO grains and antibiotics.
-On top of that, it is pasteurized and homogenized.
-By the time it becomes “milk powder,” it is also full of oxidized cholesterol, which is one of the most harmful types of cholesterol.
+It’s also pasteurized and homogenized.
+By the time it becomes “milk powder,” it’s full of oxidized cholesterol, which forms during dehydration.
+This is one of the most harmful types of cholesterol.

 Hazelnuts